Led by LSU, Alabama, SEC players dominate remote NFL draft - WHIZ News

 Sure, there were awkward moments, but those come even when the draft is a mega-event drawing hundreds of thousands of fans to the “Rocky Steps” in Philadelphia or lower Broadway in Nashville.

 Goodell has insisted the sporting world needed the draft to be held on time.
-Yes, it’s been remote/virtual/digital; make your own choice.
-But the amount of eyeballs watching has been, well, an eye-opening number.
-And through Friday’s third round, the accompanying telethon had raised more than $5 million for six organizations battling the coronavirus pandemic.
+And the amount of eyeballs watching has been, well, an eye-opening number.
+Late in Saturday’s final round, the league said it had gone over $100 million in total funds raised in all its efforts to battle the coronavirus.
+The telethon accompanying the draft raised more than $6.6 million for six organizations involved in coronavirus relief.

-“That work continues today,” Goodell said, “and the NFL will again match every dollar donated by fans.”

 NFL general managers also put together donations, initiated by the Eagles’ Howie Roseman, with each giving at least $8,000 for every selection in this draft.